poppy-project/poppy-docs/en/from-simulation-to-real-robot/using-jupyter.md

 poppy = PoppyHumanoid(simulator='vrep')
 ```

-will become for a real robot:
+Will become for a real robot:

 ```python
 from poppy.creatures import PoppyHumanoid